whuwuteng/WuLasLib/README.md

 In this way, if lastool changes a lot, you do not need to change you kernl code.

 ## Running environment

+### Dependency

+For the Las IO, there is no dependency, for the Las projection converter, it depends on [GDAL](https://gdal.org/).

 ### MakeLists for Ubuntu 16.04

 ``` shell